Sue Fink

 In 2001, Sue “won” her first gig at an open mic, saying “oops” between each chord change (“the audience thought it was part of my act!” she says).
 In 2003 Sue released her EP, Not Quite There Yet; she considered the title also a self-review.
 But she was learning.
 She learned that despite her somewhat shy nature, she loved to perform and connect.
 She learned that she had something to say, and a unique way of saying it.
 In the spirit of “fools rush in where angels fear to tread,” her ignorance of songwriting “rules” and her “beginner” status were akin to wearing a “Trainee” button, or sporting a “New Driver” sign on her car: others were patient and encouraging, affording her the flexibility to experiment and grow.

 Inspired by and in love with the Chicago songwriting community, Sue continues building her repertoire and honing her music skills.
-Since her dubious debut, she’s recorded three full-length albums (Damsel In Distress, 2006; Thoughts at an Intersection, 2009; and most recently, Treasures & Time Travel, 2018) with some of Chicago’s finest musicians enhancing her songs.
+Since her dubious debut, she’s recorded three full-length albums (Damsel In Distress, 2006; Thoughts at an Intersection, 2009; and Treasures & Time Travel, 2018) with some of Chicago’s finest musicians.
 In 2013, she and singer-songwriters Amy Dixon-Kolar and Patti Shaffner recorded SongSisters: LIVE! – adding harmony and instrumentation to a collection of their own songs and several covers.
-Sue has also released several singles, the most recent being “Battle of Ages” (2019), a story of collision between the powers of greed and those who aim to keep democracy and hope alive.
-Definitely worth a listen!
+Sue has also released several singles, including “Battle of Ages” (2019), a story of collision between the powers of greed and those who aim to keep democracy and hope alive.
+She’s also released her CICADA SUITE: two cicada-related songs, released in 2021 on a specially made, cicada-shaped flash drive!

 2 Sue Finks